 Lauki Kofta has been a recent hit recipe in my kitchen.
-While experimenting with this boring vegetable, I happened to come up with a recipe that was loved by everyone in my family, most importantly, my husband.
+While experimenting with this boring vegetable, I happened to come up with a recipe that was loved by everyone in my family.

-No matter how many health benefits it has, no one likes to eat this water-rich vegetable.
+No matter how many health benefits bottle gourd has, no one likes to eat this water-rich vegetable.

 I had been facing this trouble lately and so thought of mixing it with some spicy gravy in a way that no one would guess what they are eating.

 The most difficult task was making the vegetable invisible.
-Therefore, I thought of grating it and turning it into little balls or koftas and then slipping it into a favorite red gravy that I usually make for Shev Bhaji, with a litlle changes.
+Therefore, I thought of grating it and turning it into little balls or koftas and then slipping it into red gravy.

 - 5-6 Garlic Cloves